victorl2/victorl2.github.io/docs/_posts/2024-01-07-mac-development-setup.md

 ---
 layout: post
-title:  "My Mac Development Setup"
+title: My Mac Development Setup
 permalink: /my-mac-development-setup-2024/
 date:   2024-01-07 13:50:00 -0300
-categories: mac dev-environment
+categories: ["mac", "dev-environment"]
+tags: ["mac", "dev-environment"]
 ---

 In 2016 I had my first experience working with a mac, it still had the [infamous touch bar](https://www.reddit.com/r/apple/comments/utkr3o/why_do_people_hate_the_touchbar/), but i was wonderstruck with how nice to use the system was, I always liked linux, but felt that the "user experience" was lacking, even for developers _( we also can have nice things)_.
 At that time i was not willing to pay for a mac, but then i got a job that provided me with one, i was hooked.
 Now as a proud owner of a [macbook pro M1](https://support.apple.com/kb/SP858?locale=en_US), i decided to write down my setup, so i can easily replicate it in the future (and if anyone else is interested on it).